DanteAlighierin/foot/README.md

 ## Unicode combining

-In order to handle combining characters (typically diacritics), foot must store additional data for each cell.
-By default, foot stores at most 2 combining characters per cell.
-This adds 9 bytes of additional space to each cell, or 75% more space than without combining characters).

-You can configure the maximum number of characters to store for each cell at **compile time** with `-Dunicode-max-combining-chars=<int>`.
-Setting this to `0` **disables** unicode combining completely - **no** additional data is stored.

-Furthermore, in order to improve the looks of the rendered combined character,, foot will by default try to convert the base and combining characters to a pre-composed character.

-This will typically look better since we can now render a single glyph, the way the font designer intended it to be rendered.
-When pre-composing fails, foot will fallback to storing the combining character(s) separate from the base character, and will render the final grapheme by rendering the base and combining glyphs separately.
+When the client prints Unicode combining characters, e.g `a\\u0308` ('a' + `COMBINING DIAERESIS`), foot will be default try to create a pre-composed character.
+For example, `\\u0061\\u0308` (`a\\u0308`) will be transformed into `\\u00e5` (`å`).

+This is to improve the looks of the rendered grapheme.
+When rendering a decomposed string, `a\\u0308`, the glyphs for `a` and `\\u0308` are rendered independently, on top off each other.
+The result if often not optimal, with e.g. diacritics looking a bit out of place.
+If we are really unlucky, the base character and the combining characters may be picked from different fonts, making the result look even more awkward.

+When rendering a pre-composed character, we are rendering a single glyph only and thus it is guaranteed to look the way the font designer intended it to.

-You can disable pre-composing at **compile time** with `-Dunicode-precompose=false`.
+Still, if you do not want this, you can disable pre-composing at **compile time** with `-Dunicode-precompose=false`.

 ## Requirements